Asking questions (pt. 2)

 return record

-- responding in JSON format, following the provided example
+- Responding in JSON format, following the provided example

 def generate_question(article_content):